-Investing strategies are the plans we employ to meet our stated financial objective across applicable asset classes.
-Since the focus of this site is stock market investing, the discussion will be limited to stocks.
-Bonds, commodities, real estate and other asset classes can be approached in a similar, systematic way but we will ignore these asset classes.
+Investing strategies are a way for each of us to actively participate in our financial future.
+Since the focus of this site is stock market investing, the following discussion will be limited to stocks, although bonds, commodities, real estate and other asset classes can be approached in a similar, systematic way.

 Technical analysis (TA) as a standalone approach is a topic covered in great detail on a number of worthwhile sites.
 For us, TA will only be considered as an enhancement to our fundamental investing style – primarily as momentum.
 We will focus on investing strategies based on fundamental analysis.

 Fundamental investing styles include growth investing, value investing, and dividend (income) investing.
 There is generally quite a bit of rock throwing and “my way is better” talk in any discussion of style.